Employment Policies (HR-100)

 This policy outlines notice requirements and termination payments for separating employees.
 Departmental responsibilities in initiating such action are also presented.

-An administrative, service and support employee who separates from the University (including those eligible for deferred vesting of retirement benefits) will be removed from the payroll on the last day of actual work except in the case of retirement.
-Medical and dental benefit eligibility continue until the end of the month of termination.
-Compensation for all permissible accumulation of vacation time will be paid in lump sum in the employee's final paycheck.
+An administrative, service & support employee who separates from the University (including those eligible for deferred vesting of retirement benefits) will be removed from the payroll on the last day of actual work except in the case of retirement.
+Medical, dental and vision benefit eligibility will continue until the end of the month of termination.
+Vacation accruals and usage will be calculated after the employee’s effective date of termination and accrued vacation will be paid on the employee’s next regular pay cycle.

 An employee who separates for the purpose of retirement will be retained on the payroll until all permissible accumulation of vacation time has been exhausted.
 Such employees retain benefit eligibility while on the payroll and thereafter retain benefit eligibility in accordance with University policies.